EmmaBlue/Blue_E_Angelozzi_C_Atkinson_J_Unger_H_Boyden_D_PUREVOLUME/README.md

 ![](images/purevolume-readme.png)

-Our two page website redesign for Pure Volume, including the home page and origin page.
+Our two page website redesign for Pure Volume, including the home page and origins page.

 ## Features